-SUWS of the Carolinas is a therapeutic wilderness program that focuses on short-term, high-impact clinical intervention and assessment for adolescents, both male and female, ages 10 to 17, who are struggling with a range of academic, behavioral, emotional, and substance abuse issues.
+SUWS of the Carolinas is a therapeutic wilderness treatment center that focuses on short-term, high-impact clinical intervention and assessment for adolescents ages 10 to 17, who are struggling with depression.

-Located in Western North Carolina, our highly recommended program uses the outdoors as an alternative to conventional treatment environments, while also engaging students with traditional therapeutic methods.
-This unique treatment environment removes modern distractions, simplifies choices, and teaches valuable lessons.
+Located in Western North Carolina, our highly recommended therapy uses the outdoors as an alternative to conventional treatment environments, while also engaging students with traditional therapeutic methods.
+Our leading wilderness treatment center removes modern distractions, simplifies choices, and teaches valuable lessons.
 As a result, our students begin to accept responsibility for personal decisions, address individual and family issues, and become invested in their own personal growth.

 Depression is not just a disorder that affects adults.
-Many children and adolescents also struggle with the disabling symptoms associated with this serious mental health disorder.
+Many adolescents and teens also struggle with the disabling symptoms associated with this serious mental health disorder.
 Depression is a relatively common, but serious mental health disorder that can have a devastating impact on a young person’s life.
-A young person with depression will display persistent feelings of sadness and irritability for a prolonged period of time and may also experience a range of other symptoms such as a change in sleep patterns, change in appetite, and impaired cognitive functioning.
+If your son or daughter suffers from depression, he or she will display persistent feelings of sadness and irritability for a prolonged period of time and may also experience a range of other symptoms such as a change in sleep patterns, change in appetite, and impaired cognitive functioning.

 Helping a Loved One or Family Member with the Treatment Process

-If you suspect that your child is suffering from depression, take action right away, don’t wait until things get worse before seeking help.
+If you suspect that your son or daughter is suffering from depression, take action right away by calling the caring admissions team at our center, don’t wait until things get worse before seeking help.
 Set aside a time to talk to your child, sharing your concerns with them in a direct, but nonjudgmental way.
 If you can, try to point out some specific examples of worrisome behaviors that have you concerned.
 After you are done expressing your concerns, encourage your child to share what he or she is going through and make sure that you truly listen to what he or she says.
 At first your child may be reluctant to open up and may claim that nothing is wrong, but this does not mean that you should ignore your original suspicious that you child may be suffering from depression.

-Once your child has received a diagnosis of depression, the next step will be placing your child in a treatment program that will address his or her specific needs.
-While you may be worried about sending your child off to treatment, remember that a mental health professional is the most qualified person to provide your child with the treatment needed to overcome his or her depression.
-Share any program information you have with your child so that he or she will know what to expect when treatment begins.
+Once your child has received a diagnosis of depression, the next step will be placing your child in a treatment center that will address his or her specific needs.
+While you may be worried about sending your child off to therapy, remember that a mental health professional is the most qualified person to provide your child with the treatment needed to overcome his or her depression.
+Share any information you have regarding therapy with your child so that he or she will know what to expect when arriving at our treatment center.
 Throughout the entire treatment process continue to offer your child unconditional support.

 Why Consider Treatment at SUWS of the Carolinas